Cuántas Onzas Trae Un Galón

 Q: What is the difference between a US gallon and an Imperial gallon?

 A: The US gallon is smaller than the Imperial gallon.
-A US gallon contains 128 fluid ounces, while an Imperial gallon contains approximately 160 fluid ounces.
+Still, a US gallon contains 128 fluid ounces, while an Imperial gallon contains approximately 160 fluid ounces.
 This difference stems from historical variations in measurement standards.

 Q: How can I convert ounces to gallons?

 A: To convert fluid ounces to gallons, divide the number of fluid ounces by 128 (for US gallons) or 160 (for Imperial gallons).
-For example, 256 fluid ounces is equal to 2 US gallons (256 fl oz / 128 fl oz/gal = 2 gal).
+Here's one way to look at it: 256 fluid ounces is equal to 2 US gallons (256 fl oz / 128 fl oz/gal = 2 gal).

 Q: Are there other units of volume besides ounces, pints, quarts, and gallons?